ManuGar/FrImCla/docs/documentation.md

    Currently the methods that are available are inception, xception, vgg16, vgg19, resnet, googlenet, overfeat,lab888, lab444, hsv888, hsv444, haralick, lbp, hog, haarhog and densenet.
-4. Open the conf.json file and edit the variable modelClassifiers indicating the model/s that you want to use.
+4. Open the conf.json file and edit the variable model_classifiers indicating the model/s that you want to use.
 5. Perform the statistical analysis comparing different methods.
    New methods can be added in the classificationModels.py file.